saudiwin/saudiwin.github.io/content/authors/admin/_index.md

 - Visitors
 ---

+This website serves mainly as a blog in which I present ideas on political-economic topics I study and issues related to data science with R/Rstudio and causal inference.
+My R-related posts are syndicated with [RBloggers](https://www.r-bloggers.com/), a consortium of R bloggers.

 My research centers on political-economic issues such as corruption, economic development, and business-state relations in developing countries, and in particular the Middle East and North Africa.
 I am also involved in the development of Bayesian statistical models with Stan for hard-to-study subjects like corruption, polarization, and other latent social constructs.
+To see a list of my current working papers and access the PDFs, see my [Google Scholar](https://scholar.google.com/citations?user=bhOaXR4AAAAJ&hl=en&authuser=1) page.